AnjaKroon/DistributedSignalProc/README.md

 Install dependencies available in `requirements.txt`.
 Run the main.py file to recreate results from the report including additional experiments.
 To obtain only certain results, comment out the other function calls in `main()`.

 ## To run Frank's

+Install dependencies available in `requirements.txt`.
+Run cells of `frank.ipynb` to recreate results, or view existing results.